 With constant practice, these 3 steps will look like they are done all in one motion.
-However, if you are a beginner, it is advisable to do a mental checklist of the steps that was mentioned initially.
+However, if you are a beginner, it is advisable to do a mental checklist of the steps that were mentioned initially.

-Consistent anchor point makes sure that you look through the sights the same manner of every shot.
+Consistent anchor point makes sure that you look through the sights in the same manner of every shot.
 Different people can have slightly different anchor points.

 Sighting in at 20 Yards

 Ensure that you are shooting in a safe environment.
 Therefore, understand your target and what is after your target.
 Every pin is designated for particular yardage.
 A 3 pin setup is 20, 30, and 40 yards.

 After completing the second and third steps, move to shoot arrows at the target.